shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

 So next time you are in doubt, remember to let the (green) light guide your way.

-* It's worthy noting that introducing correlation bewteen green lights along Main Street, as is usually the case in real life, might make a significant difference.
+* It's worthy noting that introducing correlation between green lights along Main Street, as is usually the case in real life, might make a significant difference.